ranzhengcode/VELAS/README.md

 ## Languages
 **GUN Octave** (Ver.
 5.2.0 - latest, Recommended), in full support of **MATLAB**.

+## ColorMap
+Support 75 kinds of colormap:
+'viridis' (default), 'inferno', 'plasma', 'magma', 'rocket', 'mako', 'flare', 'crest', 'vlag', 'icefire','seismic' 'cool', 'summer', 'copper', 'hot', 'ocean', 'gray', 'bone', 'Spectral', 'coolwarm', 'pink', 'spring', 'autumn', 'winter', 'thermal', 'haline', 'solar', 'ice', 'deep', 'dense', 'algae', 'matter', 'turbid', 'speed', 'amp', 'tempo', 'rain', 'phase', 'balance', 'delta', 'curl', 'diff', 'tarn', 'cubehelix', 'turbo','Blues', 'BuGn', 'BuPu', 'GnBu', 'Greens', 'Greys', 'Oranges', 'OrRd', 'PuBu', 'PuBuGn', 'PuRd', 'Purples', 'RdPu', 'Reds', 'YlGn', 'YlGnBu', 'YlOrBr', 'YlOrRd', 'afmhot', 'gistheat', 'BrBG', 'bwr', 'coolwarmC', 'PiYG', 'PRGn', 'PuOr', 'RdBu', 'RdGy', 'RdYlBu', 'RdYlGn'
+Note: If the colormap above is not in the drop-down list box, check the custom colormap checkbox and enter the name of one of the above colormaps.

+Setting your own colormap:
+You can define your own colormap and store it in the valesColormap.mat file, and then import your colormap via custom colormap.
+Note: the name of the colormap you define cannot be the same as the existing colormap in valesColormap.mat, otherwise it will overwrite the existing colormap.

 ## Supported systems
 GNU/Linux, BSD, macOS, Windows.